 The Canadian Government has put hundreds of millions of dollars into the Canada Revenue Agency to catch tax cheats.
 Professional Accountant Toronto has noticed the effect of this.
 One of the ways the CRA catches tax cheats is through a net worth audit.
 The CRA, on a net worth audit, does its own investigation into a taxpayer’s income.
-This is where a Professional Accountant Toronto is valuable.
+This is where a professional tax lawyer in Hamilton or Toronto is valuable.

 When the CRA gets all your financial data from others, including banks, and then uses estimates and assumptions to guess at how much income you really made, a Professional Accountant Toronto can ensure that they don’t make wrong assumptions or use problematic methods.
 Unlike other areas of life, you as taxpayer have the burden of proving the CRA wrong.
 The CRA can make assumptions, even without proof.
 These assumptions in a net worth audit often prove difficult to disprove after the fact.
 This leaves taxpayers who have not kept proper records, who live beyond their obvious means, or otherwise appear healthier than the CRA thinks they can legitimately be at risk.